mazzalab/NetMD/README.md

 ## 📓 Interactive Analysis Notebook

-Explore an end-to-end analysis of the GLUT1 case study within our Jupyter notebook, which outlines the complete NetMD workflow.
-We encourage you to experiment and customize it to fit your needs.
+Explore a complete case study analysis of the Glucose Transporter 1 (GLUT1) using our Jupyter [notebook](https://github.com/mazzalab/NetMD/blob/main/tutorial/netmd_notebook.ipynb), which demonstrates the full NetMD workflow.
+Feel free to experiment with it and adapt it to suit your needs.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mazzalab/netmd/main?filepath=example/netmd_notebook.ipynb)